wookiecookie87/of_snake/README.md

 # of_snake
-## recreattion of snake game in openFramworks
+## recreation of snake game in openFramworks